 Once students are familiar with lenses, it's time to take them a step further by breaking those lenses down into the stakeholders who possess a point of view exclusive to that lens.

-For instance, if an AP or AICE student is exploring the topic of Standardized Testing in his/her research and is looking at it from a political lens, then he/she may want to look at the various, political ‘stakeholders’ who have a ‘stake’ in the standardized-testing matter.
+For instance, if student is exploring the research topic of Standardized Testing and is looking at it from a political lens, then he/she may want to look at the various, political ‘stakeholders' who have a ‘stake' in the standardized-testing matter.
 This might include researching the perspective of figures like state governors; the Department of Education; Supreme Court officials; etc. etc.

-Here’s a handout to introduce the concept of stakeholders:
+A preview of the handout coming your way to introduce the concept of stakeholders: